 There are also some modest laws that could have a chance even if the upper chamber has a Republican majority.

 In 2019, an expanded background check bill sponsored by Republican Senator Pat Toomey of Pennsylvania and Democratic Senator Joe Manchin of West Virginia nearly made its way out of Congress and to the desk of President Trump, who signaled he would sign the bill.
-That is, until the negotiations process stalled amid Trump’s impeachment.
+That is, until negotiations stalled amid Trump’s impeachment.
 With a Biden administration more focused on expanding background checks, the Manchin-Toomey proposal — or something similar — could be signed into law.

 “With pressure from the House… and with President Biden not only supporting that legislation but taking action in his own right through the executive action process and federal rulemaking, I think it just kind of compounds the message that Senate Republicans can’t get off the hook,” said Adzi Vokhiwa, director of federal affairs for the gun violence prevention group Giffords.